Phanisanjana/Temperature-Prediction/README.md

 ## Project Title: Temperature Prediction

 ### Overview
-In this project, I will predict tomorrow's temperature using historical data.
-I will begin by downloading a dataset of local weather, which you can customize for your specific location.
-Then, I will proceed to clean the data and prepare it for machine learning.
-I will develop a system for making historical predictions and subsequently enhance the model's accuracy by introducing additional predictors.
-Finally, I will conclude the project by explaining how to make predictions for the next day.
+In this project, I prediced tomorrow's temperature using historical data.
+I began by downloading a dataset of local weather from NOAA, which you can customize for your specific location.
+Then, I proceeded to clean the data and prepare it for machine learning.
+I developed a system for making historical predictions and subsequently enhance the model's accuracy by introducing additional predictors.
+Finally, I concluded the project by getting the predictions for the next day.

 ### Project Steps
 #### 1. Download Weather Data